MobilePayDev/MobilePayDev.github.io/docs/online/transition-to-one-platform.md

 For new merchants, the vatNumber field will become mandatory for the Create merchant endpoint: `POST /v1/merchants` For existing merchants, you can use Update merchant `PATCH /api/v1/merchants/{merchantId}` to provide vatNumber.

-If you do not update the VAT number of your existing merchants they will still exist after the transition to one platform but you will not be able to initiate payments.
+If you do not update the VAT number of your existing merchants they will still exist after the transition to one platform, but you will not be able to initiate payments.
 You must then delete them and create a new merchant.

 ## Feature changes
 During Q1 2024 - once we fully consolidate our platforms – the following endpoints/features will stop working for MobilePay Online.